Disaster preparedness program: "Get Airports Ready for Disaster" (GARD)

 GARD footprint and roadmap

 The GARD workshop program is constantly being developed in terms of both content and structure.
-Since the pilot in 2009, 21 airports and 314 participants around the world have received on-site logistics support in disaster preparedness.
+Since the pilot in 2009, 28 airports and more than 500 participants around the world have received on-site logistics support in disaster preparedness.
 For the future we plan to run further GARD workshops in three different regions and refresher GARD plus workshops.

 New refresher concept "GARD plus" fosters a sustainable approach